For those that don’t know yet, I Went to Ireland!

 In May of 2017 I attended a local quilt guild meeting where our guest speaker was master quilter Mark Sherman.
 Looking back I’m convinced our acquaintance was kismet.
 This was the only guild meeting I was able to attend in 5 years of living in North Carolina.
 And, it would be another year and a half before I actually became a member.

-At this meeting in 2017 Mark had an advertisement for his upcoming Craft Tour to Ireland where he would unveil his new Book of Kells quilt.
+At this meeting in 2017 Mark had an advertisement for his (then) upcoming Craft Tour to Ireland where he would unveil his new Book of Kells quilt.
 Over the course of 8 days we would be traveling from Dublin to Galway, around the Ring of Kerry with stops to see the Cliff of Moher, Kylemore Castle, Avoca Woolen Mill, Connemara Crystal Company, and several little towns along the way!

 To be honest, I picked up that piece of paper with no real belief I would be able to make the trip.
 In fact, when I brought it up to my husband I was half joking.
 But, his quick response floored me.
 “When do you leave?”